azagupta/QuickRepoDeleter-/README.md

 ## Why this exists

-GitHub has no built-in way to delete more than one repo at a time — it's one-by-one through Settings, or a CLI script.
-This is a UI for people who want to see what they're deleting before they delete it.
+GitHub doesn't make bulk deletion easy — it's one-by-one through Settings, or writing your own CLI script.
+Both are more hassle than they should be, so I built a UI that shows exactly what you're about to delete before you delete it.
 ## How it works

 - Runs entirely in your browser.
 No backend, no server, nothing stored.